dslavineccsl/bel_projects/README.md

 Testing and debugging

 Initial plan was to connect eb_pci_slave to separate BAR (BAR2) and keep existing functionality on BAR0, BAR1 and then create another XWB master port on pcie_wb.
-This way old and new functionality can be compared in the same FPGA design.
+This way old and new functionality can be compared in the same FPGA design to measure performance.
 When testing there were issues with PCIe IP core where it looked like bar_hit signal from PCIe core did not work as expected when there were more that two BARs.
 After several tries of various BAR configurations without success I just mapped eb_pci_slave to address range in the BAR0 by increasing BAR0 address space from 7 to 8 bits and using address bit7 to select current configuration space registers (bit7=0) or eb_pci_slave.

 In the kernel module etherbone_master_process function is duplicated as etherbone_master_process_ebs and is then modified to talk to eb_pci_slave in the FPGA.
-Kernel module parameter selebslv in the wishbone.c kernel module is used to switch between old and new functionality.
+Kernel module parameter "selebslv" in the wishbone.c kernel module is used to switch between old and new functionality.
 Switching can be done without reloading kernel module by

 echo 1 > /sys/module/wishbone/parameters/selebslv